Attic Fan Settings and Temperature: Best 2025 Guide for Winter

 Moisture Prevention

 Appropriate attic fan settings help control moisture levels.
 Excess moisture in attics can lead to mold growth, wood rot, and insulation damage.
-By promoting proper air circulation, attic fans set at optimal temperatures reduce the risk of moisture-related issues, preserving the structural integrity of the home.
+By promoting proper air circulation, attic fans set at optimal temperatures help remove moist air from the attic, reducing the risk of mold and mildew.
+Preventing moist air buildup also helps stop ice dams from forming during winter, preserving the structural integrity of the home.

 Setting humidistats to control the fan based on relative humidity levels can prevent excess moisture buildup, especially during winter months.